CAPS offers professional training in psychology, social work, and psychiatry

 Viewed as emerging professionals, psychology post-doctoral fellows receive the support and training needed to specialize in university mental health.
 As full-time junior staff members, post-docs engage in a full range of clinical, administrative, training, and outreach/prevention activities.

-- Doctoral Internship in Professional Psychology
+- Doctoral Internship in Health Service Psychology

 - Elective for Psychiatric Residents

 Training experiences are available for 2-3 psychiatric residents in their PGY3 and PGY4 training years.
 This elective consists of a 10-14 hour per week commitment between September and June.